W4RG0Dpk/Chess-AI-Game/README.md

 <img src="https://via.placeholder.com/800x400?text=Chess+AI+Main+Menu" alt="Main Menu Screenshot" style="border-radius:10px;"> <img src="https://via.placeholder.com/800x400?text=Chess+Game+Interface" alt="Chess Game Screenshot" style="border-radius:10px;">

+---

 🤖 How the AI Works
 The AI uses the Negamax algorithm with Alpha-Beta pruning to search for optimal moves:

 Negamax: Simplifies decision-making by flipping scores for the opponent's perspective.
 Alpha-Beta Pruning: Optimizes the search by cutting off branches that cannot influence the outcome.

+---

 💻 Tech Stack
 Python: Core language for implementation.
 Pygame: For graphical interface and animations.
 Multiprocessing: To manage AI computations efficiently

+---

 🔊 Credits
 Pygame: For providing an easy-to-use library for graphics and sound.
 Freepik: Source of chess piece images.
 Zapsplat: Source of sound effects.

+---

 🌟 Connect
 Follow me on GitHub for more projects like this! 😄
+Or
+you can contact me on instagram: pavankrishna_v